timbertson/nix-wrangle/README.md

 ## Splicing `src` to produce a self-contained derivation

 nix-wrangle was built so that your base derivation (`nix/default.nix`) can be idiomatic - it doesn't need to reference `nix-wrangle` at all, and its dependencies are injected as arguments, just like regular derivations in `nixpkgs`.
-The one way in which they aren't idiomatic is the `src` attribute.
-I typically set this to `null` to make it clear that it's externally managed.
+The one way in which they aren't idiomatic is the `src` attribute, since in nixpkgs this typically refers to a remote repository or tarball.

 So there's also the `splice` command.
 This injects the current value of a fetched source (defaulting to `self`) into an existing nix file to create a self-contained derivation.
 This is perfect for promoting your in-tree derivation (with source provided by nix-wrangle) into a derivation suitable for inclusion in `nixpkgs`, where it includes its own `src` and all dependencies are provided by the caller.